sebastianese/pscred/README.md

 PScred is a simple password manager built in PowerShell.
-The passwords are stored ecrypted using PowerShell's ConvertTo-SecureString cmdlet and can only be decrypted by the same computer and user account that encrypted them.
+The passwords are stored ecrypted using PowerShell's ConvertTo-SecureString cmdlet and can only be decrypted by the same user account that encrypted them.

 Install PScred directly from the Powershell Gallery